The Historical Museum

 • Lower Level: Early business and industry history.

 During the summer months, a tea room is open on the second floor.
-The tea room will not open in summer 2021 but we hope to open it in the summer of 2022.

 Historical Museum